Acuant/AcuantAndroidMobileSDKV10/README.md

 1. **Set card attributes:**

-	If the card type is known then set it to the correct type (e,g, CardType.ID1, CardType.ID2, or CardType.ID3) .
-If card type is ID2 then card width in inches needs to be set correctly.
-If the card type is either ID1 or ID3 then AUTO can be set to detect the card type by the cropping function.
+	If the card type is known, then set it to the correct type (for example, CardType.ID1, CardType.ID2, or CardType.ID3).
+If card type is ID2, then set the card width (in inches).
+If the card type is either ID1 or ID3, then use the **AUTO**  setting to automatically detect the card type with the cropping function.

 		val cardAttributes = CardAtributes()
 		if(!isHealthInsuranceCard) {